yguitton/training-material/topics/imaging/tutorials/2D-spot-detection/tutorial.md

 Please notice that the width and height of the image are necessary inputs to corretly overlay the label map in the next step!
-You can get these info by running the [Show image info](toolshed.g2.bx.psu.edu/repos/imgteam/image_info/ip_imageinfo/5.7.1+galaxy1) tool on the original image!
+You can get these info by running the "Show image info" tool on the original image!

 > <hands-on-title>Create the label map from the points coordinates</hands-on-title>